Inside: Learn what seeds you should dow directly in the the ground and what vegetables should be planted as transplants.

 It can be hard for beginning gardeners to know what should be started as seeds indoors and what should be sown directly in the ground.
 I’ll explain the benefits and downfalls to direct sowing and share what vegetables you should seed directly in the ground and what you should purchase as transplants.

 Direct seeding is different than starting seeds indoors.
-When you start seeds indoors, you have to have more equipment (such as seed starting trays, grow lights, seed starting mix) to ensure success.
-And eventually you will have to harden off your seedlings and transplant them to the garden.
+When you start seeds indoors, you have to have more equipment (such as seed starting trays, grow lights, and seed starting mix) to ensure success.

 There are many advantages to direct sowing your fruits, vegetables, herbs, and flowers.